habie2/PomoLine/README.md

 ```
 ~ pip install -r requirements.txt
 ```
-On this amazing journey, I also discovered:
+On this amazing journey, I also discovered this git commands:

 ```
 git log --oneline # shows the lasts commits